rosedev2114/VendingMachine/README.md

 More implict data models included a way to track Financial Transaction, as well as a Currency System.
 (Transaction{Balance} MoneyEnum{Dollars, Coins}).

 The VendingMachineService is a bit bloated, when I first created the object, I anticipated a simple event loop and simple mutations of the Static Transaction and Inventory.
-If I had more time available and experimenting with different messaging appoarches in the Event Loop until something came out more ergonomic.
+If I had more time available to experiment with different messaging appoarches in the Event Loop I might have came up with something more ergonomic.

 Overall an Enjoyable Project!